ALEHACKsp/ftp_loader/README.md

 This is a pretty simple VAC Bypass injector for csgo

 Features:
-VAC3 Bypass
+VAC3 Bypass,
-Byte VAC bypass
+Byte VAC bypass,
-ManualMap Injection
+ManualMap Injection,
 LoadLibrary Injection